A Forgotten Superweapon

 - "Everyone knows, I imagine, the story of the Flaz Gaz Heat Ray, perhaps the most outrageous Deus ex Machina ending in all literature.
 There the heroes were, stranded deep in an enemy sector of space, surrounded by an entire enemy fleet with the guns trained on them, when the maestro realized all of a sudden he had only one page left to finish the book.
 Quick as a flash, the captain barks out: "It's no use, men.
 We'll have to use the Flaz Gaz Heat Ray."
 "Not — not the Flaz Gaz Heat Ray!"
 So they open up this cupboard, and there's this weapon that just blasts the entire fleet into interstellar dust.
 One almighty zap and the thousand remaining loose ends are quietly incinerated."

 - Harry Potter'':

 - In Harry Potter and the Order of the Phoenix Sirius Black gives Harry a magic mirror in case Harry needs to contact him.
 Many months/chapters later, Harry really needs to contact Sirius, but doesn't use the mirror.
-Although it's not so much that he forgot about it as he was determined never to use it, because Sirius couldn't be bothered to tell it was just a mirror and had to act all secretive about it, so Harry thought that it would be something that would lure Sirius out of his safe hiding space.
+Justified, as Harry was not only initially determined to not use the mirror for personal reasons, he actually did forget about the mirror in the intervening time due to the rest of the plot grabbing his attention.